tensorflow/docs/site/en/install/gpu.md

 ## Hardware requirements

-The following GPU-enabled devices are supported:
+The following notes describe which GPU-enabled devices are supported, and how to diagnose basic installation problems:

 *   NVIDIA® GPU card with CUDA® architectures 3.5 or higher.
 See the list of
     <a href="https://developer.nvidia.com/cuda-gpus" class="external">CUDA®-enabled